christophstrasen/LQR/LQR/raw_internal_docs/IngressBuffer.md

 - Buffer keeps exactly one item per key, replacing older payloads.
 - Ideal for “current state” signals where only the latest value matters per key (e.g. status/health/mode updates), especially when updates can arrive in bursts.
-- Capacity behavior (v1): when at capacity and a new key arrives, evict from the lowest-priority lane; within that lane, evict the key with the oldest `lastSeen` (LRU-ish).
+- Capacity behavior (v1): when at capacity and a new key arrives, evict from the lowest-priority lane (RR on ties); within that lane, evict the key with the oldest `lastSeen` (LRU-ish).
   - `lastSeen` should be tracked via a monotonic `ingestSeq` counter (not wall-clock), so this policy works even when no reliable clock exists.

 ### 5.3 `queue` (bounded FIFO)